-According to Gupte, sources of hospital acquired infection are infecting microorganisms from fellow patients which may be multidrug resistant, infecting organisms from hospital staff, infecting organisms from instrument, blood products, intravenous fluid, from patient's normal flora, etc, insects are also source multidrug infection, organism may be present in air, dust, water, antiseptic solution, food, surfaces contaminated by patient's secretions, blood fluid, etc.
+According to Gupte, sources of hospital acquired infection are infecting micro organisms from fellow patients which may be multi drug resistant, infecting organisms from hospital staff, infecting organisms from instrument, blood products, intravenous fluid, from patient's normal flora, etc, insects are also source multidrug infection, organism may be present in air, dust, water, antiseptic solution, food, surfaces contaminated by patient's secretions, blood fluid, etc. (Reference Gupte S, Shortbook of Medical Microbiology, 2006)

-Predisposing factors of Hospital Inquired Infection:
+Predisposing Factors of Hospital Inquired Infection:

-As per Bhatia and collegues8, predisposing factors for hospital acquired infection are hospital environment heavily laden with a variety of pathogens, organisms present in air, dust, antiseptic location, water and food or may be spread from sheddings from the patients, hospital microbial flora is usually multi-drug resistant. patients have impaired defense mechanism due to disease therapy and investigations in the hospital, instrumentation hospitals may introduce infection, blood, blood products and IVfluids may transmit many infections and accidental inoculation of infectious material
+As per Bhatia and collegues, predisposing factors for hospital acquired infection are hospital environment heavily laden with a variety of pathogens, organisms present in air, dust, antiseptic location, water and food or may be spread from sheddings from the patients, hospital microbial flora is usually multi-drug resistant, patients have impaired defense mechanism due to disease therapy and investigations in the hospital, instrumentation hospitals may introduce infection, blood, blood products and IVfluids may transmit many infections and accidental inoculation of infectious material.